Power BI Data Flows: A Complete Guide

 Linked Entities

 This streamlines the data transformation process and promotes collaboration across departments, as users can access and leverage the same data without the need for additional transformation logic.
+This will enhance the power of relationships in your model.

 By implementing Linked Entities, organizations can minimize duplication of efforts and enhance overall data management efficiency.